 Students interested in taking Corporate Finance in the spring must sign up for the waitlist for the course.
-Students will be admitted to the class from the waitlist in accordance with the rules posted on the Registration Information page on the department website.
-Because there is only one section of corporate finance offered this spring, priority registration will be given to the first 60 financial economics majors.
-Prof Dang will be offering this course in Summer Session A.
+Students will be admitted to the class from the waitlist in December in accordance with the rules posted on the Registration Information page on the department website.